Margaret-Connor/Growing/README.md

-# Growing-
+# Growing 🌱
 Collection of resources and knowledge gathered while growing in my professional life and career.
+Inspired by acfromspace, Fighting!